Ness Weir II

 Will the proposal increase the flood risks for Loch Ness, the Caledonian Canal, Loch Dochfour and within the River Ness?

-Once operational, the modified weir can reduce flood risk both upstream in Loch Ness and downstream in the River Ness.
 It is predicted that the modification of the weir will lead to a modest increase in the average annual water level of Loch Ness, from its current median level of 15.82 (mAOD) to 15.94 (mAOD), an increase of 12cm.
 This prediction accounts for all hydrological conditions experienced within the catchment, including current and future pumped storage hydro projects.

 What about the wildlife, including salmon, which depends on the water?